bopsec/task-checker-plugin/OTHER_TASKS.md

 ## Untested (ish)

 - All event items
-- Unlocked the ability to reclaim Crack the Clue III event items
 - Logged at least 1 count of opening spoils of war
 - Unlocked the ability to use Xeric's talisman's fifth teleport
 - Disabled Araxxor's destroy loot warning